Graduate Certificate in Family Therapy: First Nations

 We have been at the forefront in delivering in Community the Postgraduate Certificate in Family Therapy program to Aboriginal and Torres Strait Islander child and family workers.

-Since 2008, the Graduate Certificate in Family Therapy has been delivered in Community to over 12 cohorts in Victoria and Townsville-Cooktown, Far North Queensland.
-Currently there are two cohorts being delivered on Wurundjeri and Gurrumbilbarra Country.
+Since 2009, the Graduate Certificate in Family Therapy has been delivered in Community to 15 cohorts across the country.

 Who is it for

-The program has been designed specifically for Aboriginal and/or Torres Strait Islander child and family workers who are currently working in Community.
-Non-Aboriginal child and family workers who work primarily with Aboriginal and Torres Strait Islander families can also apply.
+The program has been designed specifically for people who are working with First Nations families in community based organisations.
 All applicants would need to be supported by their organisation.

 The eligibility criteria for this course includes:

-- At least 3 years’ experience (not necessarily concurrent) working with Aboriginal families, and/or Community in a helping, support, counselling or community development role
+- At least 3 years’ experience (not necessarily concurrent) working with First Nations peoples in a helping, support, counselling or community development role.

 Why study with us

 This program is delivered within Community and utilises a `Black and White Approach’, where an Aboriginal and non-Aboriginal trainer facilitate each class.
 This forms a solid grounding for a culturally sensitive, respectful and inclusive program.